electricsquare/information-theory/presentation.md

 ### Special Thanks

 - Professor John Daugman for teaching this course at University.
+- Thomas Van Nuffel for the amazing title slide.
+- Henry Ryder for design feedback and assistance.
 - Alastair Toft & AJ Weeks for ideas bouncing and feedback.
 - Huw Bowles for organising these talks and providing invaluable feedback.